hj-n/dataset-adaptive-dr/README.md

 ## Structrual Reducibility Metrics

-The implementation of structrual reducibility metrics (PDS, MNC) are provided under the directory `/src/reducibility/`.
-MNC and PDS is defined wihtin `pds.py` and `mnc.py`, respectively.
+The implementation of structural reducibility metrics (PDS, MNC) is provided under the directory `/src/reducibility/`.
+MNC and PDS are defined within `pds.py` and `mnc.py`, respectively.

 ### Requirements